 - How do I elect in a voluntary corporate action?

 - Events (Cash dividends, Stock dividends with reinvestment option, ...)

 Where do I find corporate actions in my account?

-On our platforms you will find your corporate actions by navigating to the main menu > Corporate Actions > Events > Upcoming/Active/Past.
+On our platforms you will find your corporate actions by clicking on the main menu > Account activity and reports > Corporate Actions > Events > Upcoming/Active/Past.

 Mandatory and Voluntary corporate actions

 For each corporate action, you can see whether it is mandatory or voluntary.